valory-xyz/open-autonomy/docs/guides/deploy_service.md

         * $N$ agents containers, each one running an instance of the corresponding {{fsm_app}}.
         * a network of $N$ Tendermint nodes, one per agent.

-        To inspect the logs of a single agent or Tendermint node you can execute `docker logs <container_id> --follow` in a separate terminal.

-        You can cancel the local execution at any time by pressing ++ctrl+c++.

     === "Kubernetes"

         We show how to run the service deployment using a local [minikube](https://minikube.sigs.k8s.io/docs/start/) cluster.
 You might want to consider other local cluster options such as [kind](https://kind.sigs.k8s.io/).